Bayesian Spatial Predictive Synthesis: Introduction

+While the motivation to develop spatially dependent ensemble methods is clear, the exact form of the method is not obvious.
+In order to develop an ensemble method that is justifiable, with theoretical properties that are desirable, we first identify the best approximate model, under the assumption that the data generating process and predictions to be synthesized follow Gaussian processes.
+The best approximate model, we show, is equivalent to a latent factor spatially varying coefficient model, used as a synthesis function, within the Bayesian predictive synthesis framework.
+This is our proposed method, which we will expound in later sections.

 Several computationally efficient algorithms are developed and implemented to produce posterior and predictive analysis, depending on the scale of the dataset.
 The first two are MCMC based algorithms for full posterior analysis, one employing the nearest neighbor Gaussian process \citep{datta2016hierarchical}, which reduces the dimension for faster computation.
 For larger datasets, we also develop a variational Bayes approximation \citep{blei2017variational} that produces even faster, accurate point predictions.
 We also extend the estimation algorithm to deal with general responses, and specifically develop an efficient computation algorithm for the binary case, using the P\'{o}lya-gamma augmentation \citep{Polson2013}.
-Unlike machine learning methods that only produce point prediction, the proposed BSPS gives full posterior predictive distributions, enabling us to compute point prediction with associated uncertainty measures.

 A series of simulated data and two real world applications, involving the occurrence of Tsuga canadensis and real-estate prices in Tokyo, Japan, illustrate the efficacy of our proposed method.
 Through these applications, we show that our method has distinct advantages over competing methods, including statistical and machine learning methods for spatial data and ensemble methods.
 Notably, we show that BSPS, synthesizing conventional spatial models, delivers better predictive accuracy than state-of-the-art machine learning methods, owing to the flexible ensemble BSPS provides through spatially varying model weights.